grafana/beyla/README.md

   support Go applications built with a major **Go version no earlier than 3 versions** behind the current stable major release.
 - Administrative access to execute the instrumenter
     - Or execute it from a user enabling the `SYS_ADMIN` capability.
+This might not work in some container environments.

 | Library                                       | Working  |
 |-----------------------------------------------|----------|